 Difficult entries: for the feature of difficult entry to be confirmed the position must have a significant impact on the balance, control, and execution, so that in effect, it makes the element more difficult to achieve.
-If there is a change of foot, prolongued rolling on one or two feet or other correction of balance between the difficult position and the commencement of the cluster the difficult entry will not be confirmed.
+If there is a change of foot, prolonged rolling on one or two feet or other correction of balance between the difficult position and the commencement of the cluster the difficult entry will not be confirmed.

 - The difficult entries must precede immediately the first turn of the set.
 In the second sequence, the difficult entry must be the step preceding the first turn of the second sequence.
-The difficult entries will be considered as part of the time limit. - Spread Eagles/Ina Bauer as difficult entries must maintain the characteristics of the step until the entry of the first turn of the set, otherwise the feature will not be considered.
-It is not possible to execute a change of edge before the first turn. - Difficult entries do not have a 'time' that they must be held, but they must be clearly recognizable by the technical panel.
+The difficult entries will be considered as part of the time limit. - Spread Eagles OR Ina Bauer as difficult entries must maintain the characteristics of the step until the entry of the first turn of the set, otherwise the feature will not be considered.
+It is not possible to execute a change of edge before the first turn. - Difficult entries do not have a 'time' that they must be held, but they must be clearly recognizable by the technical panel. - Difficult entries must be different to those used in traveling.
+If the skater repeats the same type of difficult entry the specialist will call the entry with the word "used" and the feature will not be counted.